particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Style update 2024-07-23

+Updated styles in the docs!
+You can change the color mode from the three dots menu in the upper right corner of the tab or have it automatically match your operating system setting.

 ### Particle.connect change 2024-07-12

 Particle.connect() with a network type, such as Particle.connect(WiFi) was available in 5.6.0 to 5.8.1, but is removed from 5.8.2